mairup/toit-stress-test/README.md

 # Toit Stress Test Tool

-A modular and highly configurable utility designed to stress the Toit VM and container system through concurrent workloads of CPU-intensive arithmetic and memory-heavy matrix operations.
+A modular and configurable utility designed to stress the Toit VM and container system through concurrent workloads of CPU-intensive arithmetic and memory-heavy matrix operations.

 ## Features